 Whether your kids are forthcoming or already grown, you will gain a sense of self as you put a voice to your experiences on the page.

-Writing Through Motherhood helps mothers maintain, establish, or re-establish their writing practices (and writerly identities) through a time of significant change.
-In weekly meetings that are part writer’s group, part mothers’ group, participants will gather to support each other as writers and mothers, and to explore the ways those roles inform, challenge, and fortify one another.
+In weekly meetings that are part writer’s group to get your writing flowing and part mothers’ group to share in the joys and difficulties, participants support each other as writers and mothers and explore the ways those roles inform, challenge, and fortify one another.

 Weekly live meetings: Thursdays, 8:30 p.m. – 10:00 p.m.
 EST

 Instructor Keri Bertino is a writer, writing instructor at Columbia University’s graduate writing program, and mom of two, the second of which was born in the backseat of a car.
 Keri recently wrote about her “extramural birth” in a beautiful essay, “Pull Over, I’m Having a Baby,” for Topic Magazine.